nour29110/Learn-Neural-Networks/README.md

-# Learn Deep Learning, Step by Step Guide
+# Learn Neural Networks, Step by Step Guide

 This repository is a beginner friendly, step by step tutorial for understanding Deep Learning from scratch.
 Each Python file introduces a new concept, gradually building up from the basics of neurons to complex techniques.
 Start off from neural-networks folder, `1_intro.py` to `9_optimization.py` to start learning about Neural Networks from scratch.
 Then follow along to learn about Recurrent Neural Networks (RNN), Gated Recurrent Units (GRU), and Long Short-Term Memory (LSTM) networks, using the PyTorch framework.